 Mass spectra, unlike NMR and IR spectra, have no frame of reference.
 Each fragment mass has to be interpreted in the context of other masses.
 If accurate mass fragmentation data is available in your laboratory, our patented pattern recognition software allows you to visualize your unknown molecule as being composed of underlying small "subfragments" that show how fragment ions are related to each other.
-The pattern recognition software, now available as a simple Excel® Add-In, rapidly transforms accurate-mass fragmentation data into a structure-orientated graphical format (Example).
+The pattern recognition software, now available as a simple Excel® Add-In, uses the power of mathematics to rapidly transform accurate-mass fragmentation data into a structure-orientated graphical format (Example).

 A new high resolution isotope calculator worksheet, included in the Excel Add-In, tabulates the expected masses of all combinations of first and second isotopes.
 The isotopic patterns are then plotted in color in a normal distribution based on the selected resolution setting.
 To view a plot, select an isotope worksheet in the above example.